Just a quick note to say Happy Friday to everyone.

 Carew Castle

-Posted in Fantasy Romance, Mellie Miller, tagged Esperance, fantasy, Fiction, Gambler's Folly, magic, Master of the Fleet, novel, paranormal, romance, Sultonna Nadine on May 12, 2018| Leave a Comment »
+Posted in Fantasy romance, Mellie Miller, tagged Esperance, fantasy, Fiction, Gambler's Folly, magic, Master of the Fleet, novel, paranormal, romance, Sultonna Nadine on May 12, 2018| Leave a Comment »

 Where else can you find me online?